jasojone/Jason-Jones-LaTex-Internship-Resume/README.md

 ## Introduction <a name="Introduction"></a> <br>

-Jason Jones LaTex Resume is a new resume designed specifically for internship applications in the Computer Science, Software Engineering, and Data Science fields.
+Jason Jones LaTex Resume is my new resume designed specifically for internship applications in the Computer Science, Software Engineering, and Data Science fields.
 The objective was to create a single-column resume to showcase skills and project experience over work experience.
 The goal is to polish this resume for the purpose of gaining a professional internship in the tech industry.